Honor Band Competition Rules and Entry

 e.
 The honorarium paid to judges shall be $300.

-7. Recordings will be identified by a letter code rather than by the name of the school.
+7. Recordings will be identified by a number code rather than by the name of the school.

 8. Each panel will hear the recordings and rank all bands.